-The SIX offers GigE, 10GbE, 40GbE, and 100GbE port options.
+The SIX offers 1GbE, 10GbE, 40GbE, 100GbE, and 400GbE port options.
 One-time port fees are detailed on our join page.
 The SIX does not charge recurring fees, but they are offered as a payment option.

 There are no requirements of participants, other than they follow the rules of the exchange.
 There are no peering requirements, although peering with other members is encouraged and is basically the point of connecting to the exchange.
 We offer optional route servers.

 For information about joining the SIX, click here.